AnthonyLloyd/CsCheck/README.md

 Check functions accept configuration optional parameters e.g. iter: 100_000, seed: "0N0XIzNsQ0O2", print: t => string.Join(", ", t):

 iter - The number of iterations to run in the sample (default 100).
 time - The number of seconds to run the sample.
+Timeout for Faster
 seed - The seed to use for the first iteration.
 threads - The number of threads to run the sample on (default number logical CPUs).
 print - A function to convert the state to a string for error reporting (default Check.Print).